September 23, 2020

 To the Board of Trustees and System Members:

-It is my pleasure to provide you with the investment section of this year’s Comprehensive Annual Financial Report (CAFR).
-My letter provides an overview of the investment portfolio’s performance over the past year and our view of the investment market in the years to come.
+It is my pleasure to provide you with the Investment Section of this year’s Comprehensive Annual Financial Report (CAFR).
+This letter provides an overview of investment performance over the past year and staff’s view of the investment market in the years to come.

 Thank you for the opportunity to serve as your Chief Investment Officer, and I hope you enjoy this year’s annual report.